Luca-0007/Luca-0007/README.md

 ##   WHATS POPPIN GUYS 👋

-- 🔭 I’m currently working on my SWP Project, Apr Mitarbeitsprojekt
+- 🔭 I’m currently working on my SWP Project with @max_morrell
 - 🌱 I’m currently learning my first steps of GIT
 - 👯 I’m looking to collaborate on my SWP Project
 - 🤔 I’m looking for help with nothing SO FAR
 - 💬 Ask me about anything
-- 📫 How to reach me: insta: Lupo07_ , snap: luca_pockenauer
+- 📫 How to reach me: insta: Lup07_ , snap: luca_pockenauer
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like turtles